Tap to Pay with a Contactless Bank Card

 Discounted Clipper cards are available for seniors, youth, riders with disabilities and income-eligible riders.
 To learn more and apply, visit clippercard.com/discounts.

-No. BART has round-trip fares that require you to tap in and out with the same card or device.
-Whatever payment method you used to tap on, you use to tap off.
+No. BART has round-trip fares that require you to tap in and tap out with the same card or device.
+Whatever payment method you used to tap in is what you should use to tap out.

 You can easily review your transaction history with your contactless bank card on our website at clippercard.com/download-bankcard-history by entering your payment card's number, expiration and CVV.
 You can also check your bank statement, where you will see the transaction listed as Clipper-Transit Fare.